cs4241-20a/a3-persistence/README.md

 - what CSS framework you used and why
   - include any modifications to the CSS framework you made via custom CSS you authored
-- the five Express middleware packages you used and a short (one sentence) summary of what each one does
+- the five Express middleware packages you used and a short (one sentence) summary of what each one does The goal of the application was to make an initiative tracker for use in tabletop roleplaying games to keep track of combat order.

+In realizing the application I had a few challenges in design and scope, since I wanted it to do much more.
+I wanted to implement a DM view and player view but did not have time.
+I ran into issues resolving ties when using the database since the format was so different.

+AUTH STRAT

+CSS FRAMEWORK

+The middlewares I used were
+- morgan: logs http requests which is helpful for debugging.
+- body-parser: helps parse incoming request bodies.
+- response-time: records the response time for requests in HTTP servers.
+- serve-favicon: serves a favicon for the page, allowing easy use of custom icon.
+- passport: uses strategies to help authenticate oauth requests.

 ## Technical Achievements
 - **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy